awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

    The `--data-type` option must be specified only if you are creating a parameter that contains an AMI ID\.
 It validates that the parameter value you enter is a properly formatted Amazon Elastic Compute Cloud \(Amazon EC2\) AMI ID\.
 For all other parameters, the default data type is `text` and it's optional to specify a value\.
 For more information, see [Native parameter support for Amazon Machine Image IDs](parameter-store-ec2-aliases.md)\.
 **Important**
-If successful, the command returns the version number of the parameter\. **Exception**: If you have specified `aws:ec2:image` as the data type, a new version number in the response does not mean that the parameter value has been validated yet\.
+If successful, the command returns the version number of the parameter\. **Exception**: If you have specified `aws:ec2:image` as the data type, a new version number in the response doesn't mean that the parameter value has been validated yet\.
 For more information, see [Native parameter support for Amazon Machine Image IDs](parameter-store-ec2-aliases.md)\.

    The following example adds two key\-value pair tags to a parameter\.